-A formal complaint is a situation occurring in the course of the school's operation that causes students to consider themselves aggrieved.
 When students wish to express dissatisfaction about a situation in the school, they can submit a formal complaint.
-Schools are responsible for providing mechanisms for the expression and resolution of formal these complaints.
+Schools are responsible for providing mechanisms for the expression and resolution of these complaints.

-- Students have the right to a standard procedure for the resolution of formal complaints through a process that includes appropriate lines of communication, adherence to a time line, and a method of appeal. - Students have the right to expect that discrimination and formal complaints will be resolved in an expeditious, orderly, and equitable manner. - Formal complaint procedures with the office of Civil Rights Compliance apply to those situations in that students believe themselves to be victims of discrimination based on gender, gender identity and expression, race, color, religion, ethnic or national origin, political beliefs, marital status, age, sexual orientation, social and family background, linguistic preference, pregnancy or disability.
-Formal complaint procedures also apply in are also available for situations in which students themselves to victims believe be harassment, including sexual harassment.
-(See Special Note 1) - Parents/guardians may request a hearing before an impartial hearing officer, in instances of recommendation for expulsion when a student has been assigned to an alternative placement or expelled.
+- Students have the right to a standard procedure for the resolution of formal complaints through a process that includes appropriate lines of communication, a time line, and a method of appeal. - Students have the right to expect that discrimination and formal complaints will be resolved in an expeditious, orderly, and equitable manner. - Formal complaint procedures with the office of Civil Rights Compliance apply to those situations in that students believe themselves to be victims of discrimination based on gender, gender identity and expression, race, color, religion, ethnic or national origin, political beliefs, marital status, age, sexual orientation, social and family background, linguistic preference, pregnancy or disability.
+Formal complaint procedures are also available for students situations in which themselves to be victims of harassment, including sexual harassment.
+(See Special Note 1 - Parents/guardians may request a hearing before an impartial hearing officer when a student has been assigned to an alternative placement or expelled.